HaoDong96/MSCI641_NLP_Assignments/Assignment 4/a4_report.md

 - __What effect does dropout have on the results?__

   With _dropout_, the model performs __better__.   _dropout_ prevent over-fitting, reducing interdependent learning amongst the neurons.
 It helps three action functions, especially _sigmoid_, perform better.
+There isn't a rule for dropout rate, it is found that 0.5 as dropout rate performs best for my data.